 More than simple plot hooks or adventure seeds!

 A premise is the heart of a story summed up in a single sentence.
-It will provide a general overview of what happens, without spoiling anything.
-A good premise contains, explicitly or by implication, four key elements of the story: who the protagonists are, what the goal of the story is, the sorts of obstacles that need to be overcome to achieve the story goal, and who the antagonist is.
+It should provide a general overview of what happens, without spoiling anything.
+A good premise contains, explicitly or by implication, four key elements of the story: who the protagonists are, what the goal of the story is, the sorts of obstacles that need to be overcome in order to achieve the story goal, and who the antagonist is.

 The assumption is that you already have player characters created, if not fully established.
 For that reason, elements of the premise should be tweaked to suit the abilities and personalities of the protagonists and not the other way around.
-Suggested character capabilities useful in completing the story goal may be listed, but if no protagonist possesses these traits then a supporting character should be inserted to compensate.
-Likewise, ties to background elements can either be retconned into a protagonist’s history, or given to a supporting character who can ask for the protagonists’ help, or hires them to pursue the story goal on their behalf, as appropriate.
+Suggested character capabilities that could useful in completing the story goal may be listed, but if no protagonist possesses these traits then a supporting character should be inserted to compensate.
+Likewise, ties to background elements can either be retconned into a protagonist’s history, or given to a supporting character who can either ask for the protagonists’ help, or hire them to pursue the story goal on their behalf, as appropriate.